 Yes.
-The Food and Drug Administration (FDA) has approved an additional dose of the COVID-19 vaccine or booster for most people.
-The additional dose is covered by

-Medicare with zero cost-sharing.
+The Food and Drug Administration (FDA) has approved an additional dose of the COVID-19 vaccine or booster for people age 12 or older.
+The additional dose is covered by Medicare with zero cost-sharing.
 Certain people can choose which COVID-19 vaccine to receive as their booster.
 People should receive the COVID-19 vaccine and booster shot for maximum protection against the virus.
-Health officials recommend that older adults receive booster shots, especially as new variants emerge.
+Health officials recommend that older adults receive a booster shot, especially as new variants emerge.
 Beneficiaries should speak with their doctor if they have questions or concerns.